 Rotary brush heads tend to be smaller than a conventional toothbrush.

 They tend to lend themselves to cleaning just one tooth at a time.

-How fast do they spin?
+How fast do rotary brushes spin?

-How do they remove plaque?
+How do these brushes remove plaque?

 Are they effective?